acostalima/react-native-polyfill-globals/README.md

 ### Polyfill all automatically

-Add the following import to your app's entry file, `index.js`, located at the root of your project.
+Add the following import to the top of your app's entry file, `index.js`, located at the root of your project.

 ```js
 import 'react-native-polyfill-globals/auto';